douglaswaugh/blog-posts/duplication-and-abstraction.md

 Now the similarity `System.out.printlin(String.format` is all on one line in each method and the difference, the format of the string and the args, are all on the following line.

-It is interesting to hear Joe talk through what he's thinking.
-As he highlights himself in post-production, as he talks through his ideas various names come and go, but some stick around as the concepts coalesce in this mind.
+It is interesting to hear Joe talk through what he's thinking at this point in the refactoring.
+In a voice over added as he himself watched his own video, he notices how ideas various names come and go, but some stick around as the concepts coalesce in this mind.
+He has begun to use words such as format, render, and template.
+The names he talks about aren't apparent in the code yet but they give a clue to the abstractions that may be hiding there.

 I'm going to deviate a little from Joe's video here, but we'll end up in the same place.